 On the date, dd/mm/yyyy, account number 2003, Plant property and equipment account, debited with $1 million while account number 1001 credited with $1 million.
 Notice that the two accounts’ information can be fetched from the Chart of Accounts laid below.

 - Operating: Which tracks accounts that are operative in nature, i.e., regular transaction accounts.

 - Business: Which uses all accounts relevant to the business or corporate function.

 - Country-Specific: It is those who operate based on different accounting standards or legal standards of countries.

 - This is as important as any other element in a business.
 It serves the purpose of mapping any accounts related to the business.
 It also helps businesses make better decisions and follow accounting and reporting standards.

 - Assume a big supermarket that has hundreds of SKUs on sale and thousands of products on its shelves.
 The supermarket owner’s efficient management is a function of how well he knows his products’ demand and supply profile.

 Difference Between COA and Ledger

-- A Ledger is made by summarizing all available journals and is then followed by further accounting books like a trial balance.
+- A Ledger is made by summarizing all available journals and then further accounting books like a trial balance.
 On the other hand, it is an independent record, although used for further correspondence and recordkeeping.